Stacy's Pita Chips: Stacy's Pita Chips

 Stacy's Pita Chips are the original product under the Stacy product line.
 They are made by slicing pita bread into small pieces and baking them until they become crunchy.
 As of 2019, flavors include: Simply Naked (sea salt), Parmesan Garlic & Herb, Cinnamon Sugar, Fire Roasted Jalapeño, Multigrain, Toasted Cheddar, and Garden Veggie Medley.
 As of 2020, the product has changed to facilitate mass manufacturing.
 The character, flavor, sizes, shapes and textures of the original Stacy’s Pita Chips have been modified.

 Stacy's Pita Thins

 Stacy's Pita Thins are thinner versions of the original chips and come in three flavors: Simply Naked, 5 Cheese, and Garlic & Herbs.

 Stacy's Bagel Chips

 Stacy's Bagel Chips are made by slicing bagels into small, thin pieces and baking them until they become crunchy.
 Currently, there are three flavors of Stacy's Bagel Chips: Simply Naked, Everything, and Toasted Garlic.

 Stacy's Cheese Petites

-Stacy's Cheese Petites are thins slices of cheese which are flavored and baked until crispy.
+Stacy's Cheese Petites are thin slices of cheese which are flavored and baked until crispy.
 Flavors include Romano With Garlic and Parmesan With Rosemary.